 “Fisherman’s Village” is a very good place where you can have a tasty, stylish and interesting evening.
 In addition, there is a beach with a ruined jetty that adds a beautiful touch to the photos at sunset.

 6. The Nang Muang waterfalls

-In a place where it is hot most of the year, it is normal that among the best things to see in Koh Samui is a natural pool of freshwater that is formed by the contribution of a beautiful waterfall.
+In a place where it is hot most of the year, it is normal that among the best places to visit in Koh Samui is a natural pool of fresh water that is formed by the contribution of a beautiful waterfall.
 Here, you will find two waterfalls: Na Muang 1 and Na Muang 2

 The Na Muang 1 waterfall is the largest (in terms of the height from which the water flows) and photogenic in Koh Samui.
 It is spectacular, and the pool it forms is large enough for a dozen or twenty people to bathe at the same time without problems.